GrEFeRFeeD/eshop-app/README.md

 Once the `api.env` is created with proper variables and `docker-compose.yml` is ready to execute you can launch docker with application through running the following command:

 `docker-compose --env-file api.env up`

+# Additional materials
+This section describes all additional materials for the implemented API.

+## Postman collection
+API has postman collection to demonstrate the implemented API.

+You can find it by the [link]().